 The new look has been progressively incorporated onto the charity's own website and then onto it's promotional material.

 Currently Stevensons have struggled to find a trusted organisation to take away unsaleable stock of sportswear.
 This stock is usually the result of schools changing the design of their kit or end of production run items.
 All of it is usable and normally unworn, but much of it bears the logo of a school in the UK and is therefore unsaleable and will not be accepted by most UK charities for re-sale.

 Boots2Africa have no such issues, as the stock is collected from our Online Distribution Centre by one of the charity's other supporters for onward shipping to many and various known projects in Africa.

 The first collection of redundant Stevensons sportswear and sports boots was picked up in January 2019 and has already been delivered to Africa.
-A second load was then shipped out in April and is now on it's way.
+Further loads have been picked up regularly as stock becomes available and space is available to ship out further supplies.

 "The issue of re-use and recycling is everyone’s problem.
 We all need to do more, as individuals, as a company and as an industry.
 That’s why we are working on a number of initiatives that will make a real difference, like our support for Boots2Africa"

 - Mark Stevenson, Joint Managing Director, Stevensons